serajsas/DatingApp/ReadMe.md

 2. Make it **simple** to access different functionalities
 3. Help the user get the best outcome of using this application

-### _Audience_

-This project's main audience are mature people who are looking for someone to add a value to their lives

 ## _User Stories_